PSG sorely missed the Swedish striker, struggling for ideas as it settled for a draw.

-Toulouse started superbly and were ahead after just eight minutes when top scorer Ben Yedder latched onto Serge Aurier's sloppy backpass.
+Toulouse started superbly and was ahead after just eight minutes when top scorer Ben Yedder latched onto Serge Aurier's sloppy back pass.

 The diminutive forward then coolly rounded Salvatore Sirigu before squeezing the ball past David Luiz at the near post for his fifth goal in eight games.

-Alain Casanova's side squandered a gilt-edge chance to extend their lead when Sirigu palmed Ben Yedder's shot into the path of Pesic, who failed to convert into an empty net.
+Alain Casanova's side squandered a golden chance to extend its lead when Sirigu palmed Ben Yedder's shot into the path of Pesic, who failed to convert into an empty net.

 And the Serbian was made to pay when PSG levelled in the 33rd minute through Bahebeck's strike, the 21-year-old's first of the campaign.

-Bahebeck, a product of the Parisian's academy, raced behind the Toulouse defence before slotting calmly beyond Zacharie Boucher.
+Bahebeck, a product of the Parisian's academy, raced behind the Toulouse defense before slotting calmly beyond Zacharie Boucher.